Bugged: Listen to the hidden sound clues for today | 25 September 2024

 Updated | By East Coast Radio

-Hidden microphones are scattered across KZN… Can you find them?
+Hidden microphones are hidden across KZN… Can you find them?
 Follow the clues and you could win your share of R250,000!

-Hidden microphones are scattered across KZN… Can you find them?
+Hidden microphones are hidden across KZN… Can you find them?
 Follow the clues and you could win your share of R250,000!

-Every day, we’ll drop new clues to guide you in uncovering the hidden sounds spread across KZN.
-The more you listen, the closer you’ll get to solving the mystery.
-Stay tuned as fresh clues are revealed throughout the day, bringing you closer to a massive win!
+Each day, we'll release new clues to help you track down the hidden sounds scattered across KZN.
+The more you tune in, the closer you'll get to solving the mystery.
+Keep listening throughout the day as new clues drop, bringing you closer to a big win!

 Here are today's clues: